ESET Launches New Series Of Speakeasy Security, A Tech And Cybersecurity Podcast

-SAN DIEGO, Jan.
-28, 2025 (GLOBE NEWSWIRE) -- ESET , a global leader in cybersecurity and threat detection, today announced a new series of its cybersecurity podcast, Speakeasy Security .
+DUBAI , DUBAI, UNITED ARAB EMIRATES, January 31, 2025 /EINPresswire / -- ESET , a global leader in cybersecurity and threat detection, today announced a new series of its cybersecurity podcast, Speakeasy Security .
 As part of a 10-episode series, Speakeasy Security will be co-hosted by ESET Chief Security Evangelist Tony Anscombe and Co-Founder and CEO of Cysurance Kirsten Bay – providing lively commentary on the latest tech, privacy and cybersecurity headlines and offering listeners tips to protect themselves from cybercriminals.

 Available on a range of popular podcast platforms, including Apple Podcasts, Spotify, Amazon Music, Podcast Index, iHeart Radio, Pocket Casts, Deezer, Podcast Addict, Listen Notes and Podchaser, the first episode will air on“Trust in Technology-AI and Driverless Cars” where Anscombe and Bay discuss the public's embrace and skepticism towards the technology.